Catalog Description

 • CSLO #2: Correctly interpret and write rhythms in both simple and compound meters.

-• CSLO #3: Correctly interpret and write key signatures and scales in all major keys, minor keys, and the diatonic modes.
+• CSLO #3: Correctly interpret and write key signatures, scales, and intervals in all keys and diatonic modes.

 Effective Term